©2024 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.

 You are responsible for being knowledgeable about all of the current CMS (Medicare) Supplier Standards, regulations and policies.
 You can read about them on the CMS website (cms.gov) or take seminars or courses to become more knowledgeable.
 You must disclose the current CMS Supplier Standards to your Medicare patients and have those patients provide signature of receipt.
 You do not have to give each patient a copy to take home but they must sign off that the standards were disclosed to them.
 You must have proof of your liability insurance and surety bond, if applicable.
 The Medicare Supplier Standards and a Patient Acknowledgement form are available in the online Resource Kit.

-Your business must have written policies and procedures, which require you to annually verify and document that no employees, contractors and new hires are on the Office of Inspector General (OIG) List of Excluded Individuals and Entities (LEIE).
+Your business must have written policies and procedures, which require you to annually verify and document that all employees, contractors and new hires are not on the Office of Inspector General (OIG) List of Excluded Individuals and Entities (LEIE).

 The Office of Inspector General (OIG) and ABC require health care entities to check the OIG List of Excluded Individuals and Entities (LEIE) to ensure that individuals or entities, including but not limited to employees (W-2) and contractors (1099), are not listed.
 Use the OIG Exclusion Checklist in the online Resource Kit to document this review.